 Ovulation is the peak of your cycle.
 Your hormones are high and leveled giving you that extra boost of energy.
 Most women during this time tend to be busier and more productive.
 They may even kick their exercise up a notch to HIIT, more intense cardio, bootcamp, or heavier lifting.
 This is the perfect time to do so as your body agrees with the added work.
-However, it's important to remember to fuel and refuel as you use more energy.
-You want to focus on foods that increase fertility, stabilize energy, and support the busy life.
+However, it’s important to remember to fuel and refuel as you use more energy.
+You want to focus on foods that increase fertility, stabilize energy, and support a busy life.
 Here are some of our favorites for this phase:

 Proteins: red lentil, salmon, lamb